 To sum up

-Doing intermittent fasting while following a keto diet plan is the ultimate way of entering the ketosis stage, and will give you the best results.
+To get the most out of the ketosis diet, following it while also practicing intermittent fasting and exercising regularly is the ultimate way of entering the ketosis state, and will give you the best results.